Jim Vickers-Willis: Biography

 In addition to being a square dance caller he was also an avid nudist.
 Vickers-Willis and his wife Beth (née Parkinson) were regulars at the River Valley Nudist Holiday Resort near Echuca.

 He was an Australian Senate candidate in 1967.

 Later years

-Along with his wife Beth, he was featured in Episode 16 (2) on ABC in a broadcast of Retirement Home having been interviewed by ABC reporter Alex Tarney.
+Along with his wife Beth, he was featured in a broadcast of Retirement Home on the ABC, having been interviewed by ABC reporter Alex Tarney.